NidhiSalian/Hand-Gesture-Recognition/Tips.md

 # Helpful Information

 Here's a few tips and links I found helpful while working on this project.
+I created this document while I was working on my poject so I could record all the external resources I was accessing and the problems I faced.
+Hopefully, this could help anyone facing similar issues while trying to replicate this project.

-## Using Virtual Environments
+## Creating a Virtual Environment

 I used a new virtual environment for this project.
 Useful when you're using different versions of packages for different projects.